miccaelaa/Analyze-Data-with-Python/README.md

 You’re planning a trip to London and want to get a sense of the best time of the year to visit.
 Luckily, you got your hands on a dataset from 2015 that contains over 39,000 data points about weather conditions in London.
 Surely, with this much information, you can discover something useful about when to make your trip!

 In this project, the data is stored in a Pandas DataFrame.

+#### 08.Life Expectancy By Country

+Over the course of the past few centuries, technological and medical advancements have helped increase the life expectancy of humans.
+However, as of now, the average life expectancy of humans varies depending on what country you live in.

+In this project, we will investigate a dataset containing information about the average life expectancy in 158 different countries.
+We will specifically look at how a country’s economic success might impact the life expectancy in that area.